nabilhayet/react-update-lifecycle-readme/README.md

   }
 ```

-This method can also be used to interact with the DOM, say be adjusting scroll
+This method can also be used to interact with the DOM, say by adjusting scroll position.
-position.

 ## Summary